AdobeDocs/experience-platform.en/help/query-service/use-cases/attribution-analysis.md

 This query is used to see which interaction led to a series of customer actions within a portion of the [!DNL Experience Event] dataset determined by a condition of your choosing.

-The query returns the first-touch attribution value and details for a single channel in the target [!DNL Experience Event] dataset, expiring after or before a condition.
+The query returns the first touch attribution value and details for a single channel in the target [!DNL Experience Event] dataset, expiring after or before a condition.
 It also returns a `struct` object with the first touch value, timestamp, and attribution for each row returned for the selected channel.

 **Query syntax**